royhobbstn/censusMap_pipeline/README.md

 # Setup

-When creating a Google Compute Instance, enable all APIs and choose to allow all traffic from HTTP, HTTPS
+When creating a Google Compute Instance, enable all APIs.

 Install linux brew and dependencies